Published by BioNixusUpdated May 2026Open access

 The German medical devices market is estimated at EUR 30–32 billion in 2026 — the largest medical devices market in the EU.
 Germany is both a major consumer and manufacturer of medical devices, home to global leaders including Siemens Healthineers, B. Braun, Karl Storz, Dräger, and Fresenius Medical Care.
 MDR 2017/745 compliance is mandatory.
 The DRG (Diagnosis-Related Group) system governs hospital reimbursement, with InEK (Institut für das Entgeltsystem im Krankenhaus) managing DRG updates and additional payment (NUB) procedures for novel devices.

-How does BioNixus serve Germany-based pharmaceutical companies expanding to MENA?
+How does BioNixus help Germany-based companies expand into GCC and MENA?

 Expert consultation